Robinlovelace/osm-cycle/cy-uptake/cyChange.md

 a regression model.
 <!-- before few variables) and move to analyse higher resolution spatial datasets as the analysis progressed.-->

-The proportion of people cycling to cycling to work (*pCycle*) was calculated as the total number of bicycle commuters ($Cycle$) divided the number of people commuting by all modes ($Commute$) for each area ($a$).
+The proportion of people cycling to work
+(*pCycle*) was calculated as the total number of bicycle commuters ($Cycle$) divided the number of people commuting by all modes ($Commute$) for each area ($a$).